 How to ensure the flowers longevity and create beautiful furniture from them?
 The answer to these questions was designed by Marcin Rusak.

 Marcin Rusak’s passion for flowers was sucked with mother’s milk (his family has been breeding plants since 1904).
-Rusak started researching flowers to find a way to make them longevity and use them to create valuable products.
+Rusak started researching flowers to find a way to make the longevity and use them to create valuable products.
 So was the series ‘Flora’.

 ” I consider nature a master of aesthetics and an incredible source of inspiration, ” comments Rusak.

-Compositions created by Rusaka are laid out with great accuracy (sometimes the whole process can do a few days).
+Compositions created by Rusak are laid out with great accuracy (sometimes the whole process can do a few days).
 Each time a designer prepares several proposals.
 The flowers they use come from waste that throws away florists.
 Thanks to that they have unique colors and imperfect shapes.
 The flakes are arranged in black resin to prevent them from deforming and drying.

 Rusak has produced two types of fabric for his furniture – Flora Perm and Flora Temporaria.
 Perma was used for the lamp and the screen, to the table -Temporaria.